pedestal/pedestal/app/docs/design-spec.md

 ```

 Each vector above has a pattern which could match a message.
 Remember
-that patterns are pairs that represent a component-id and an event or
+that patterns are pairs that represent a [component id](#component-identifiers) and an event or
 op.
 In the data above we do not wrap the pattern in brackets so that
 the config will be more readable.
 Each vector could include any number
 of pairs.
 For example: